mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 05 May 2025

-- The average temperature today is 3.25˚C,
+- The average temperature today is 2.56˚C,
-- With highs of 4.36˚C and lows of 2.51˚C,
+- With highs of 3.8˚C and lows of 1.4˚C,
-- It may feel like 2.19˚C with scattered clouds
+- It may feel like -0.33˚C with few clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 2.89m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 82%
+- The pressure is 1023hPa and humidity is 83%
 - The sun will rise at 04:31 and set at 19:38

 <!-- weather_marker ends -->